 NOTE: These instructions do not cover earning Time-Off on Custom Dates.
 For information on earning Time-Off on Custom Dates you can view the article here.

-If you click Yes, this will allow an employee to earn a percentage of the full amount based on the percentage of the preceding month or year that the employee has worked for your organization.
+On the image above; if you click Yes, this will allow an employee to earn a percentage of the full amount based on the percentage of the preceding month or year that the employee has worked for your organization.

 If you accrue Time-Off monthly on the 1st of the month, and you hire someone on May 12th.
 When the new employee earns Time-Off on June 1st, he/she will have worked 65% of May.
 If you select Yes, the employee will earn 65% of the normal monthly amount for June.
 Once the employee earns Time-Off on July 1st, he/she will have worked 100% of June so he/she will earn 100% of the normal amount of Time-Off for July.